 No, not that kind of pro!
+It’s all about being professional over here.
 I’ve had a few interesting jobs in my time but that was not one of them!
 In fact one of my favourite jobs was seasonal.
 Living quite close to Torquay, known affectionately as the ‘Turkey and Tinsel’ town I used to dress hotels professionally for Christmas.
 So for 2-3 weeks in November we would decorate trees, bedeck the halls and generally faff to our hearts content.
 And get paid for it!!
-I think now, in reflection that’s why I love decorating my home for the festive season.
-So I thought I’d share with you how I dress my Christmas tree for maximum effect with a few hints and tips on how to make your tree look its best.
+On reflection that’s why I love decorating my home for the festive season.
+So I thought I’d share with you how I dress my Christmas tree for maximum effect with hints and tips on how to make your tree look its best.
 I’m lucky enough to be working with Balsam Hill this Christmas too.
 They have kindly gifted me a tree along with some baubles so I can share with you how to dress an artificial Christmas Tree like a pro!

 THE BARE CHRISTMAS TREE PRIOR TO FLUFFING.
 WITH A BRAND NEW TREE BE PREPARED TO SPEND EXTRA TIME ON IT AS IT WILL BE VERY SQUISHED!